 As a consumer and a responsible human being, you must play a role in improving the environment through your choices.
-Using greener energy solutions is the primary step towards environmental sustainability.
+Using greener energy solutions from renewable resources is the primary step towards environmental sustainability.

-Switching to alternative energy sources is an effective way to combat the global energy crisis, climate change, global warming, and pollution.
+Switching to alternative energy sources effectively combats the global energy crisis, climate change, global warming, and pollution.
 By combining various types of alternative energy sources that we have mentioned above, we may be able to sustain the environment and its ecosystem for a better future.